akul-bharadwaj/ML-Assignment-Hyperspectral-Imaging-Data/README.md

 streamlit run streamlit_app.py
 ```

 Upload a CSV file and select an `hsi_id` for prediction.
-The app will send a request to the FastAPI backend and display the predicted results.
+The app will send a request to the FastAPI backend and display the predicted result.

 ---